Lasting Power of Attorney (LPA)

 There are two types of LPAs:

-- A Property and Financial Affairs LPA, which allows your attorney authority to deal with your property and finances, as you specify.
+- A Property and Financial Affairs LPA, which authorises your attorney to deal with your property and finances.
 The attorney is able to assist with:

 - Paying bills